wfgray/cmm-devices/README.md

     3. Update this readme to include how to build all or only parts of the app mvn clean compile  and mvn package as examples Emd of ToDo 4:

+Run the Web app
+To run the web app locally you have to use yarn to start the server and the react app Start the server
+    yarn start
+Start the react app
+    yarn start

+Build and tag the Docker image:

+$ docker build -t web-app .
+Then, spin up the container once the build is done:

+$ docker run -it \
+  -v ${PWD}:/usr/src/app \
+  -v /usr/src/app/node_modules \
+  -p 3000:3000 \
+  --rm \
+  web-app
+Open your browser to http://localhost:3000/ and you should see the app.
+Try making a change to the App component within your code editor.
+You should see the app hot-reload.
+Kill the server once done.

+To Do: Add the following to docker compose
+Want to use Docker Compose?
+Add a docker-compose.yml file to the project root:

+version: '3.5'

+services:

+  sample-app:
+    container_name: sample-app
+    build:
+      context: .
+      dockerfile: Dockerfile
+    volumes:
+      - '.:/usr/src/app'
+      - '/usr/src/app/node_modules'
+    ports:
+      - '3000:3000'
+    environment:
+      - NODE_ENV=development
+End of To Do: Add the following to docker compose

 Note: I'm leaving this as it will come in handy
     1. Run this in Jenkins Implement a nightly build against the dev branch